aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
-      check-load-time          Check for common indicators that slowdown `verdi`. check-undesired-imports  Check that verdi does not import python modules it shouldn't. run-sql                  Run a raw SQL command on the profile database (only... run_daemon               Run a daemon instance in the current interpreter. validate-plugins         Validate all plugins by checking they can be loaded.
+      check-load-time          Check for common indicators that slowdown `verdi`. check-undesired-imports  Check that verdi does not import python modules it shouldn't. migrate-plugin           Migrate the files in a plugin to aiida-core v2.0. run-sql                  Run a raw SQL command on the profile database (only... run_daemon               Run a daemon instance in the current interpreter. validate-plugins         Validate all plugins by checking they can be loaded.